davricha/davricha.github.io/_pages/year-archive.md

 **Mechanical heterogeneities in colloidal gels**
 <br/>
 <img src="/images/gel_length_scale.png" width="400" height="400" align="left"/>
-<em> Divergence of the length scale of mechanical heterogeneity in colloidal gels approaching the rigidity transition.
-A dense (top) and dilute (bottom) gel configurations are shown on the left.
-Linear responses to local strain are shown on the right.</em>
+<em> Growing mechanical heterogeneity in colloidal gels approaching the rigidity transition.
+A dense (blue) and dilute (orange) gel configurations and linear responses to local strain are shown on the left and right, respectively.</em>
 <br clear="left"/>

 **Micromechanics of non-linear modes**